dillonharless18/cdk-infrastructure-serverless-erp/README.md

 ## API Creation

 The API stack watches the oneXerp-Lambdas repository to dynamically create the API endpoints.
-It expects the following structure:
+It expects the following structure (example names used here):

 ```md
 .